-- 5 Students are classified as registered for sandwich year out study if all of the following apply: - a) they are pursuing studies where their course falls within the definition of sandwich provided in Part 1 (2)(6) of The Education (Student Support) (Wales) Regulations 2015 (SI 2015 No. 54) as amended in The Education (Student Support) (Wales) (Amendment) Regulations 2015 (SI 2015 No. 173) and The Education (Student Support) (Wales) (Amendment) Regulations 2016 (SI 2016 No. 77), or they are full-time on a study or placement year abroad; and - b) for home and EU students, the fees chargeable are: - for those students under the old fee regime that started before 1 September 2012, a regulated fee of approximately half the whole full-time fees that would otherwise be charged if the student were classified as full-time; - for those students starting after 1 September 2012 who are under the new fee regime, the fees for sandwich years out and study or placement years abroad: - Regulated fees of up to £1,350 for undergraduates who started after 1 September 2012 on courses provided in conjunction with overseas institutions (whether or not taken under the Erasmus+ programme), where study at the home institution is for less than 10 weeks. - Regulated fees of up to £1,800 for undergraduates who started after 1 September 2012 on sandwich years out that are not
+- 5 Students are classified as registered for sandwich year out study if all of the following apply: - a) they are pursuing studies where their course falls within the definition of sandwich provided in Schedule 1 6(1) of The Education (Student Support) (Wales) Regulations 2018 (SI 2018 No. 191), or they are fulltime on a study or placement year abroad; and - b) for home and EU students, the fees chargeable are: - for those students under the old fee regime that started before 1 September 2012, a regulated fee of approximately half the whole full-time fees that would otherwise be charged if the student were classified as full-time; - for those students starting after 1 September 2012 who are under the new fee regime, the fees for sandwich years out and study or placement years abroad: - Regulated fees of up to £1,350 for undergraduates who started after 1 September 2012 on courses provided in conjunction with overseas institutions (whether or not taken under the Erasmus+ programme), where study at the home institution is for less than 10 weeks. - Regulated fees of up to £1,800 for undergraduates who started after 1 September 2012 on sandwich years out that are not Erasmus+ years abroad where study at the home institution is for less than 10 weeks.